Margaret Barton: Early career

 Barton began acting in the theatre at the age of 12.
 Because she was small for her age, during World War II she portrayed children and young women.
 At 17 she appeared in Pink String and Sealing Wax at the Duke of York's Theatre and remembered performing while doodlebugs flew overhead.
-While on the West End stage she was spotted by David Lean and Noël Coward and cast for the part of Beryl in Brief Encounter.
-Her scenes were shot at Denham Film Studios and for other scenes she was invited by Lean to watch from behind the camera.
+While on the West End stage, she was spotted by David Lean and Noël Coward and cast for the part of Beryl in Brief Encounter.
+Her scenes were shot at Denham Film Studios, and for other scenes she was invited by Lean to watch from behind the camera.

 Postwar

 After the war, Barton continued acting on stage, in film, and for television.
 She married Raymond James; their son, Michael, died of cancer at the age of 30, and his parents set up the Michael James Music Trust in his memory.
 Raymond James died in 2016, aged 93.
 Barton lives in Dorset, where she runs a tea room, and still receives many letters relating to Brief Encounter.
 On 30 August 2018, aged 92, she married Rob Cave, aged 91, in Wimborne.
 Their combined age of 183 was believed to make them Britain's oldest newlyweds.

+Barton turned 100 in May 2026.